 How to handle heat illnesses

-Heat stress, heat tiredness, heat cramps, heat exhaustion and heat stroke are all forms of hyperthermia, the general name for a range of heat-related illnesses.
+Heat stress, heat tiredness, heat cramps, heat exhaustion, and heat stroke are all forms of hyperthermia.
+This is the general name for a range of heat-related illnesses.
 Symptoms may include:

 Skin that is dry (no sweating), hot, and red

 Extreme tiredness after exposure to heat

 If you think someone has a heat-related illness:

 Get the person out of the sun and heat and into a cool place—if possible, one that is air-conditioned.